ibm-cloud-docs/satellite/host-azure.md

 ## Security group settings for Azure
 {: #azure-reqs-firewall}

 As described in the [host networking requirements](/docs/satellite?topic=satellite-reqs-host-network), your Azure hosts must have access to connect to {{site.data.keyword.satellitelong_notm}}.
-You might find that you need to update your security group settings in Azure, similar to the following example.
+Update your security group settings in Azure to match the following example.
 {: shortdesc}

-The following example is a security group that you might create for Azure.
+The following example shows a security group for Azure that meets {{site.data.keyword.satelliteshort}} host networking requirements.

 ```json
 "securityRules": [